 Indigenous Arts: From traditional Native crafts to skateboard design competitions, NACA students are exposed diverse and meaningful opportunities in visual arts.
 Additionally, through collaboration with the Institute of American Indian Arts in Santa Fe, adjunct-Professor Ms. Sunrise teaches art at NACA under the “Expanding the Circle” program that focuses on the success of native youth in higher education and beyond.
 See examples of students work.

-Personal Wellness: Health and wellness are the focus of NACA’s Personal Wellness classes which are offered from grades 6-10.
+Personal Wellness: Health and wellness are the focus of NACA’s Personal Wellness classes which are offered from grades Kindergarten through the 10th Grade.
 Personal Wellness courses at NACA focus on all aspects of wellness: Physical, Emotional, Intellectual, and Community/Service; unlike traditional Physical Education.
 The goal is for each student to obtain “Total Wellness.”
 By being exposed to various health issues, making healthy decisions and having great self esteem students gain the tools to live long healthy lives.
 For example:

 - In Eighth Grade Personal Wellness, the year’s curriculum reflects the four quadrants of the Wellness Wheel.
 Each class involves a physical workout followed by coursework, and the homework is to keep track of food and exercise in the agenda.
 During the first quarter students work on Social/Emotional Wellness, completing “about-me” projects.
 Quarter two focuses on Community/Relationship Wellness; students participate in experiential education activities and travel to UNM to do a low ropes course.
 Quarter three is devoted to both Intellectual Wellness and Physical Wellness with a unit on Sexual Health.
 Finally, quarter four returns to Community/Relationship Wellness as students compile data from their year-long Food & Exercise diary and create PSAs.